ibm-cloud-docs/vpc/vpn-create-ike-policy.md

    - `ibmcloud is ike-policy-create my-ike-policy sha256 14 aes128 2`
 - Create an IKE policy with the same parameters and a 3600-seconds lifetime:
    - `ibmcloud is ipsec-policy-create my-ipsec-policy sha256 14 aes128 2 --key-lifetime 3600`
-- CCreate an IKE policy with the same parameters and a resource group ID:
+- Create an IKE policy with the same parameters and a resource group ID:
    - `ibmcloud is ipsec-policy-create my-ipsec-policy sha256 14 aes128 2 --resource-group-id fee82deba12e4c0fb69c3b09d1f12345 --output JSON`

 ## Creating an IKE policy with the API